 Then I had another epiphany after my last manicure.
-A week after having my cuticles trimmed my nails were a total wreck.
+A week after having my cuticles trimmed, my nails were a total wreck.
 The cuticles were a jagged mess as they grew back.

-- Hand lotion.
-Again, coconut oil is awesome!
+- Hand lotion (coconut oil is awesome!)

 - Nail file

 5 Steps to a No-Polish Manicure:

 This is totally easy to do while catching up on your favorite shows (I just discovered Mad Men on demand, hurrah!).